Homogeneous 8-manifolds admitting invariant Spin(7)-structures: Details on the infinite family

 whence we obtain

 Using these expressions together with the properties of the differential operator $\dd$, it is possible to compute the exterior derivative of every invariant differential form on $C_{k, \ell, m}$.

 {\bf Acknowledgements:} I.C.~is grateful to Anton Galaev, Van L\^{e}, Yurii Nikonorov and Henrik Winther for fruitful discussions related to the topic.
 He was supported by the project no.~19-14466Y of Czech Science Foundation (GA\v{C}R).
-A.F.~and A.R.~were partially supported by GNSAGA of INdAM.
+D.A. was partially supported by Grant 18-00496S of the Czech Science Foundation.
+A.F. and A.R. were partially supported by GNSAGA of INdAM and by PRIN 2017 "Real and Complex Manifolds: Topology, Geometry and holomorphic dynamics.